 - a.1.
 Optional: Pipette 400 $\mu$ L of your adhesive protein in each Petri dish(1)(2). - a.2.
 Optional: Incubate for 30 min to 1 hour at room temperature. - a.3.
 Optional: Discard the adhesive protein solution from the Petri dish. - a.4.
-Wash the Petri dish 3x with 1 mL of distilled water. - b.
+Wash the Petri dish 3x with 1 mL of distilled water.

+b.
 Prepare a cell solution.
-For a standard design, we recommend 30 000 60 000 cells resuspended in up to 400 $\mu$ L of cell culture medium(3).
-For some patterns (for instance wound healing), we recommend a higher density of cells. - c.
-Pipet 400 μL of cell suspension into each coverslip. - d.
-Carefully transfer the Petri dishes from the hood to the incubator(4). - e.
-Incubate the micropatterned Petri dish containing the cells at 37°C, 5% CO2. - f.
-Optional: after the initial adhesion (30 minutes 2 hours, depending on the cell type), carefully remove the medium to remove unadhered or poorly adhered cells.
-Tilt the petri dish and allow the medium to flow into the edge of the petri dish.
-Remove the medium and replace with fresh warm medium in the corner of the petri dish to avoid perturbing the newly adhered cells.
-The cells can also be rinsed with PBS solution before adding warm medium(5). - g.
+For a standard design, we recommend 30 000 - 60 000 cells resuspended in up to 400 $\mu$ L of cell culture medium(3).
+For some patterns (for instance wound healing), we recommend a higher density of cells.

+c.
+Pipet 400 μL of cell suspension into each coverslip.

+d.
+Carefully transfer the Petri dishes from the hood to the incubator(4).

+e.
+Incubate the micropatterned Petri dish containing the cells for 1 hour (or more, depending on cell type) at 37°C, 5% CO2.

+f.
+Optional: carefully remove medium without perturbing the newly-adhered cells.
+Replace with fresh medium by pipetting next to the micropatterns to avoid detaching the cells(5).

+g.
+Discard medium or PBS, add 2 mL of fresh pre-warmed culture medium per Petri dish and incubate cells overnight.
 Patterned cells can be observed under the microscope after several hours of incubation.